boomnak/fse/events_readme.txt

 waitFor(key) -- Pause the event until user presses key. 'key' defaults to
     interact, which is the c key.
-down(key) -- Returns whether or not the given key is down. battle(enemies) -- Starts a battle against 'enemies'. enemies should be a table
+down(key) -- Returns whether or not the given key is down. battle(enemies, cantFlee) -- Starts a battle against 'enemies'. enemies should be a table
     of strings containing the names of enemies to battle, i.e. battle({ 'slug' })

 getMapDimensions() -- Returns the width and height of the current map.

-giveItem(item) -- Give the player the item. changeGold(gold) -- Change the player's gold by gold amount.
+getPlayerStats() -- Returns the table of player statistics. giveItem(item) -- Give the player the item. changeGold(gold) -- Change the player's gold by gold amount. getGold() -- Get the amount of gold the player has.

 fadeout(time) -- Fade screen to black over 'time'.
 If time=0, do it instantly. fadein(time) -- Fade screen in from black over 'time'.
 If time=0, fadein instantly.

 addEventFromFile(file) -- Add a new event from a file. addEventFromString(str) -- Add a new event from a string.

+wonGame() -- Makes the player win the game.